santhoshvai/personal-goals/README.md

 7. Redesign my site - use gulp & optimise the front-end workflow
 8. **Learn to speak with more confidence**

-# August 14 2017
+# August 22 2017

-### This Week's Focus: Tablet mode - Evlo
+### This Week's Focus: cycle trip and evlo intro

 ## Things I'll do This Week:

+- Weekend go for cycling trip
-- Evlo : Use a library with good material intro screen
+- Use a library with good material intro screen for evlo
-- Dutch inburgering exam prep start
-- start waking up early, try to wake up daily at 5:30 AM
-- 10 more problems at firecode.io
+- 2 more problems at firecode.i0

 ### Things I'll Do in the Future: